SOS591 - International Development Theories & Practices

-- be familiar with the theoretical foundations of international development and relate them in a host country;
+- discuss the key theories and policies on international development and related them in a host country;

-- apply the core concepts and tools of sustainability within a development project specific setting;
+- apply the core principles of sustainability within a development project specific setting;

-- design a complete project plan, starting from a proposal and an IRB application to the final project reporting, including a monitoring and evaluation plan; and
+- design a complete project plan, starting from a proposal and an IRB application to the final project reporting which also has a monitoring and evaluation plan; and

-- learn an innovative set of research techniques and project management tools designed to advance students’ critical thinking, planning, and communication skills.
+- acquire an innovative set of research techniques and project management tools designed to advance students’ critical thinking, planning, and communication skills.

 Required textbooks and readings